-The Villa Adriana, as its name indicates, was the place of residence of Emperor Hadrian, the place from which he ruled the immensity of the Roman Empire.
-Therefore, it is a place like no other, built in a natural environment of water pools on which gardens were cultivated for the emperor's delight.
+The Villa Adriana, as its name suggests, was the place of residence of Emperor Hadrian, the place from which he ruled the vastness of the Roman Empire.
+It is therefore a place like no other, built in an environment of pools and natural aqueducts on which gardens were cultivated for the emperor's rest.

-The more than 30 buildings that composed the Hadrian's Villa complex are ruins today, including residences, dining rooms, a theater, baths, and buildings inspired by various corners of the world.
-With the narration of a guide, it is not difficult to imagine yourself in the times of the Empire.
+The more than 30 buildings of Hadrian's Villa are ruins today, including residences, dining rooms, a theater, baths and buildings inspired by various corners of the world.
+With the narration of a guide it is not difficult to imagine yourself in the times of the Empire.

-Visiting Villa d'Este is quite the opposite, being a luxurious sixteenth-century villa with spectacular gardens and a myriad of fountains and statues, done with such exquisiteness that during my visit I felt like I was on a theatrical stage.
+Villa d'Este offers a diametrically opposite visit, being a luxurious 16th century villa with spectacular gardens and a myriad of fountains and statues, with such exquisiteness that on my visit I felt like I was inside a theatrical stage.

-This day trip includes round-trip air-conditioned bus transportation from Rome, as well as full narration by a professional guide.
+This tour includes round trip travel from Rome by air-conditioned coach, as well as full narration by a professional guide.

-You feel like combining two visits of architectural and historical interest and prefer not to make an excursion to another city outside Rome.
+If you feel like combining two visits of architectural and historical interest and prefer not to take an excursion to another city outside of Rome.

 4. The Catacombs of Rome

-This tour of the Catacombs of Rome takes you to explore the Catacombs of St. Callixtus, the most important for the first Christian worship in History and burial place of some of Rome's most famous martyrs and the first sixteen Popes.
+This tour of the Catacombs of Rome takes you to explore the Catacombs of St. Callixtus, the most important for early Christian worship in history and burial place of some of Rome's most famous martyrs and the first sixteen Popes.

-One of the main attractions of these catacombs is the Papal Tombs, as well as the numerous tombs and beautifully preserved pieces of art, which constitute the most important display of Christian art in the world.
+One of the main attractions of these catacombs are the Papal Tombs, as well as the many beautifully preserved tombs and pieces of art, which constitute the most important sample of Christian art in the world.

-The visit to the Catacombs lasts 45 minutes, and you will view a multimedia piece on the history of Ancient Rome that lasts 25 minutes.
+The visit to the Catacombs lasts 45 minutes, and you will see a multimedia piece on the history of Ancient Rome that lasts 25 minutes.

-5. What you should know before booking an excursion around Rome
+What you should know before booking a tour around Rome

-- When you make your reservation, you will receive a confirmation email at your address.
+- When you make your reservation, you will receive a confirmation email to your email address.
 No need to print the confirmation, just meet your guide at the meeting point and show him/her the voucher included in the email from your cell phone.

-- Some of the excursions are in languages other than English.
-Keep this in mind before booking and check it on the experience page to avoid an unpleasant surprise.
+- Some of the tours are conducted in English.
+Keep this in mind before booking and check it on the experience page to avoid a surprise.

-- To receive a refund, in case you cannot make the tour or for any other reason, you must cancel at least 24 hours in advance.
+- To receive a refund, in case you cannot make the excursion or for any other reason, you must cancel at least 24 hours in advance.

-- One thing you can't forget to wear: comfortable shoes.
-Whichever excursion you choose, at the end of the day you'll be thankful you're wearing sneakers.
+- There is one thing you can't forget to wear: comfortable shoes.
+Whichever excursion you choose, at the end of the day you will be thankful you brought sneakers.

-- Except for the excursion to Asis and Orvieto, lunch is not included in the experiences I have told you about above.
-Therefore, since you won't have much freedom in choosing a place to eat, it might be a good idea to carry food in your backpack from Rome.
+- Except for the excursion to Assisi and Orvieto, lunch is not included in the experiences mentioned above.
+Therefore, since you won't have much freedom in choosing a place to eat, it may be a good idea to carry food in your backpack from Rome.

 - Especially in the case of the Villa Adriana and Villa d'Este from Rome, it is important to take an organized tour.
-They are such huge places that on a tour on your own it is easy to miss the highlights, as well as having to wait in line to enter if you're not in a group tour with a certified guide.
+They are such huge places that on a self-guided tour it is easy to miss the highlights, and to wait in endless queues that you won't have to do with a guide.

 - When visiting the Catacombs, keep in mind that you will need to cover your knees and shoulders, as in any other Catholic place of worship.
-Jeans and a sweater are usually enough for the cold of Rome in the winter months, but in summer the last thing you want to wear is long pants.
-Try to pack something covering but light such as a foulard scarf if you are traveling during the summer season, you will need it to visit the myriad of Catholic sites in the city.
+Normally jeans and a sweater are sufficient for the cold of Rome in the winter months, but in summer the last thing you want to wear is long pants.
+Try to pack something covering but light if you are traveling during the summer season, you will need it to visit the myriad of Catholic sites in the city.

-- Something easy to miss when preparing these excursions is that, especially in the case of Ostia Antica and the Villa Adriana and Villa d'Este, they are not very adapted for people with special needs of mobility.
+- Something they don't tell you when preparing these excursions is that, especially in the case of Ostia Antica and the Villa Adriana and Villa d'Este, they are not very adapted for people with special mobility needs.
 The ruins are full of stones and mounds that can make access difficult, so keep this in mind before deciding on an experience.

-Rome is an exciting city that you will never get to know completely, but the endless possibilities it offers when it comes to making an excursion is definitely something to take into account in your trip.
-You can read more about the other excursions we recommend in this link: Best Day Trips from Rome.
+Rome is an exciting city and you will never fully get to know it, but the endless possibilities it offers when it comes to taking an excursion is definitely something to take into account on your trip.
+You can read more about the other excursions we recommend in this link: The 9 best excursions from Rome.

-If reading about the ruins in Ostia Antica has made you want to visit Pompeii and see with your own eyes the ruins left behind by the eruption of Vesuvius, you can read more about how to take a trip to Pompeii from Rome here: Pompeii Day Trips from Rome.
+If reading about Ostia Antica has made you want to visit Pompeii and see with your own eyes the ruins that remained after the eruption of Vesuvius, you can read more about how to make an excursion to Pompeii from Rome here: Pompeii Day Trips from Rome.

 In addition, it is also possible to visit the famous cities of Florence, Naples and Pisa from Rome on a day trip.
-In these experiences, you can see Michelangelo's David, discover the wonderful Florence Cathedral and its architectural genius, or taste the authentic Neapolitan pizza.
-Here are two articles where you can read all the details about these experiences: Florence Day Trips from Rome and Naples day trips from Rome.
+On these experiences, you can see Michelangelo's David, discover the wonderful Florence Cathedral and its architectural genius, or taste authentic Italian pizza.
+Here are two articles where you can read all the details about these experiences: Florence Day Trips from Rome y Naples day trips from Rome.